Facts about Malcolm X

 Malcolm X was the passionate and controversial black activist who was assassinated in New York City in 1965.

-At first a follower of Elijah Muhammad, Malcolm X broke with the Nation of Islam in 1964.
+Malcolm X broke with the Nation of Islam in 1964.
 That same year he made a pilgrimage to Mecca and shortly afterwards he embraced orthodox Islam and took the name El-Hajj Malik El-Shabazz.
-He recanted some of his earlier more strident viewpoints on race, though he remained a staunch advocate of “black power.”
+He recanted some of his earlier, more strident, viewpoints on race, though he remained a staunch advocate of “black power,” and founded the non-sectarian Organization of Afro-American Unity (OAAU).

 Malcolm X was shot to death by a group of men while giving a speech in New York City in 1965; some of the men had connections to the Nation of Islam, though a formal tie between that group and the assassination was never proven.